NucleaPeon/squall/README.md

 Some functionality of the RDBMS may be squelched for massive compatibility of all relational databases.

+Recent Activity
+====

+Been moving classes around trying to get an easy-to-use setup.
+If I want functionality in classes that represent sql objects (Select, Insert, Where, Delete, etc.), I may have to add them to the driver module.
+I am debating removing the class object of the SqlAdapter, putting it straight into the module.

+Databases
+====
 A list of databases I want to utilize in this adapter software are:

 * sqlite3 - successfully written, basic tests implemented